 When it comes to simple homemade remedies, especially for colds, ginger tea with honey is probably one of the most common traditional concoctions known today.
-Even with the rise of modern medication, this remedy continues to be used by many with fantastic results.
-But does tea with ginger and honey have other benefits or is it just good for cold and flu alone?
+Even with the rise of modern medication, this remedy continues to be used by many with reports of fantastic results.
+But does tea with ginger and honey have other benefits or is it just good for soothing symptoms of cold and flu alone?
 In today’s article we shall be delving more into finding out more of the science behind the benefits of ginger tea and its side effects.

 What Is Ginger Tea With Honey?